Azure/Azure-Network-Security/Azure WAF/Policy - Azure Policy Definitions/Policy - Enable JS Challenge To Protect Against Malicious Bots/README.md

+## Enable JS Challenge to Protect Against Malicious Bots

-## This policy mandates the enablement of JS Challenge to protect against Malicious and Unwated Bots.
+This policy mandates the enablement of JS Challenge on Azure WAF policy to protect against Malicious and Unwated Bots.